pkro/linux_notes/readme.md

 ### Configuring a ssh server

 - short for Secure SHell
+- package name is `openssh-server`
+- service name is `sshd`
+- default port is 22
-- `openssh-server` is configured in `/etc/ssh/ssh_config`: there, key based authentication (instead of password authentication) can be set up besides other options
+- `openssh-server` is configured in `/etc/ssh/ssh_config`: there, key based authentication (instead of password authentication) can be set up besides other options, noteworthy ones are
+  - `Port`
+  - `PermitRootLogin` # yes|no|prohibit-password (default)
+  - `PubKeyAuthentication`
+  - `PasswordAuthentication` to make it keyfile-only
 - with ssh access, files can be transfered with `cp` without additional setup, e.g. `scp pk@pk-lightshow:Desktop/myfile ~/` to copy myfile from the remote Desktop to the local desktop.
 Local means the machine where the current shell is running, so if you're ssh'd in a machine, that machine is the local one.
-- ssh also provides SFTP out of the box to use with e.g. filezilla or on command line
+- ssh also provides SFTP (SSH File Transfer Protocol) out of the box to use with e.g. filezilla or on command line
+  - emulates ftp service over ssh
   - use filezilla or, on the command line, use `sftp user@server` and type `?` to see possible commands. `bye` to quit.
+  - common commands: pwd (display remote working directory), `ls`, `put` (upload a file), `get` (download a file)
 - SSH tunnels can be used to make traffic from the client appear to come from the server.
 Useful for accessing services like databases on the host that are only accessible from the host with a client program.

-#### Using a key instead of password authentication
+#### Using a key pair instead of password authentication

 - one or many keys
   - one key for each computer: more setup, more resilient